matiasngf/shared-array-buffers-experiment/README.md

 Atomics.store(syncFlag, 0, 0); // Initialize sync flag to 0 (not done)
 ```

+This code can be found in the [SharedBufferDemo.tsx](./src/components/SharedBufferDemo.tsx) file.

 ### 2. Sending the Buffer to the Worker

 ```javascript